-Common collective investment trusts are funds valued based upon the redemption price of units held by the Plan, which is based on the current fair value of the common collective trust fund's underlying assets.
-Unit values are determined by the financial institution sponsoring such funds by dividing the funds' net assets at fair value by its units outstanding at the valuation dates.
-There is no practical expedient to categorize these funds' fair value measurement within the fair value hierarchy.
+Common collective investment trusts are funds based upon the redemption price of units held by the Plan, which is based on the current net asset value (NAV) of the common collective trust fund's underlying assets.
+Unit values are determined by the financial institution sponsoring such funds by dividing the net assets by its units outstanding at the valuation dates.
 See Note 6 for further disclosure.